 To avoid unscheduled downtime and to improve safety, establish an inspection schedule.
 Inspect all parts subjected to media contact, including the nozzle, blast hose, flex hose, wear plate, and all items covered in this section.
-Adjust frequency of inspections as needed, based on:
+Adjust frequency of inspections based on:

-- Usage: Frequently used cabinets require more maintenance and inspections than those occasionally used. - Type of media: Aggressive media wears parts faster than nonaggressive media. - Condition of parts being blasted: Heavily contaminated parts require more maintenance to the cabinet's media recovery system and dust collector. - Friable media: Media that rapidly breaks down require more maintenance to the cabinet media recovery system and dust collector. - 6.1 Daily Inspection and Maintenance Before Blasting with the Air OFF - 6.1.1 Check media level: Check media level through reclaimer door and refill as necessary, per Section 4.1. - 6.1.2 Inspect reclaimer debris screen and door gasket: Check reclaimer debris screen for debris.
+- Usage: Cabinets often used require more maintenance and inspections than those occasionally used. - Type of media: Aggressive media wears parts faster than nonaggressive media. - Condition of parts being blasted: Heavily contaminated parts require more maintenance to the cabinet's media recovery system and dust collector. - Friable media: Media that rapidly breaks down require more maintenance to the cabinet media recovery system and dust collector.

+6.1 Daily Inspection and Maintenance Before Blasting with the Air OFF

+6.1.1 Check media level: Check media level through reclaimer door and refill as necessary, per Section 4.1.

+6.1.2 Inspect reclaimer debris screen and door gasket: Check reclaimer debris screen for debris.
 The screen is accessible through the reclaimer door.
 With the exhauster OFF, remove the screen and empty it daily or when loading media.
 Empty the screen more often if part blasted causes excessive debris.
-Do not operate the machine without the screen in place; oversized byproduct from blasting could plug the nozzle.
+Do not operate the machine without the screen in place, oversized byproduct from blasting could plug the nozzle.
 While the door is open, inspect the door gasket for wear or damage.
 Replace the gasket at the first sign of wear.

-- 6.1.3 Drain compressed-air filter: Drain the filter at least once a day, and more often if needed.
+6.1.3 Compressed-air filter: Drain the filter at least once a day, and more often if needed.
 Moist air inhibits the flow of media.
 Drain the air line and receiver tank regularly.
-If the filter does not remove enough moisture to keep media dry and flowing, it may be necessary to install an air dryer or aftercooler in the compressed-air supply line. - 6.1.4 Inspect couplings: Make sure air hose and blast hose couplings are secure and that lock pins and safety cables are in place. - 6.1.5 Inspect dust container: Refer to the dust-collector owner's manual and empty dust containers.
-Adjust intervals based on filling rate. - 6.2 Daily Inspection During Blasting Have Someone Do the Following: - 6.2.1 Inspect blast-hose couplings and nozzle holder: Inspect blast-hose couplings, coupling gaskets, and nozzle holder for leaks.
+If the filter does not remove enough moisture to keep media dry and flowing, it may be necessary to install an air dryer or aftercooler in the compressed-air supply line.

+6.1.4 Inspect couplings: Make sure air hose and blast hose couplings are sector and that lock pins and that safety cables are in place.

+6.1.5 Inspect dust container: Refer to the dust-collector owner's manual and empty dust containers.
+Adjust intervals based on filling rate.

+6.2 Daily Inspection During Blasting - Have Someone Do the Following: